 In addition to being a Certified Fisheries Biologist, this avid fisherman is also a WSDOT-certified Senior Biological Assessment Author.

-On the weekends, you can find Katie backpacking in the Olympic mountains, attending a science communication workshop, or beachcombing in Seattle.
+On the weekends, you can find her backpacking in the Olympic mountains, attending a science communication workshop, or beachcombing in Seattle.

 Celeste Barnes-Crouse is an interdisciplinary scientist with a background in geography and a passion for science communication.
 She earned her Master’s of Marine Affairs at the University of Washington, where she shaped her approach to problem-solving in the intersection of science and policy.